data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

       Note that this detection is relying on error message strings which Google don't document so it may break in the future.

-   --drive-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

-   --drive-client-id
-      Google Application Client Id
-      Setting your own is recommended.
-      See https://rclone.org/drive/#making-your-own-client-id for how to create your own.
-      If you leave this blank, it will use an internal key which is low performance.

-   --drive-token-url
-      Token server url.

-      Leave blank to use the provider defaults.

-   --drive-trashed-only
-      Only show files that are in the trash.

-      This will show trashed files in their original directory structure.

-   --drive-export-formats
-      Comma separated list of preferred formats for downloading Google docs.

-   --drive-use-shared-date
-      Use date file was shared instead of modified date.

-      Note that, as with "--drive-use-created-date", this flag may have unexpected consequences when uploading/downloading files.

-      If both this flag and "--drive-use-created-date" are set, the created date is used.

-   --drive-acknowledge-abuse
-      Set to allow files which return cannotDownloadAbusiveFile to be downloaded.

-      If downloading a file returns the error "This file has been identified as malware or spam and cannot be downloaded" with the error code "cannotDownloadAbusiveFile" then supply this flag to rclone to indicate you acknowledge the risks of downloading the file and rclone will download it anyway.

-      Note that if you are using service account it will need Manager permission (not Content Manager) to for this flag to work.
-If the SA does not have the right permission, Google will just ignore the flag.

    --drive-stop-on-upload-limit
       Make upload limit errors be fatal.